davidgarrote/Instamatic/README.md

 Notes:
-- Due to the high amount of new accounts you'd be following after using [Unfollowgram](https://github.com/davidgarrote/Unfollowgram/) to automate the unfollowing process, replicating the human behaviour.
+- Due to the high amount of new accounts you'd be following after using this script, I recommend using [Unfollowgram](https://github.com/davidgarrote/Unfollowgram/) to automate the unfollowing process, replicating the human behaviour.